PierfrancescoSoffritti/android-youtube-player/README.md

 The web UI of the IFrame Player player is hidden, instead a native UI built on top of Android is used to interact with the player, providing a native experience to the users.

 ## Why does this library exists?
 This library has been developed out of necessity.
-The official library provided by Google for the integration of YouTube videos into Android apps is the [YouTube Android Player API](https://developers.google.com/youtube/android/player/).
-Its many bugs ([some are 5+ years old](https://code.google.com/p/gdata-issues/issues/detail?id=4395)) and the lack of support from Google made it impossible to use in production.
+The official library provided by Google to integrate YouTube videos in Android apps is the [YouTube Android Player API](https://developers.google.com/youtube/android/player/).
+I've found the official library to be quite buggy ([some bugs are 5+ years old](https://code.google.com/p/gdata-issues/issues/detail?id=4395)) and lacking in terms of support from Google.
+It was quite unreliable and unusable in production.

 A lengthier explanation to why you may want to consider using an alternative to the official YouTube player is written in [this Medium post](https://medium.com/@soffritti.pierfrancesco/how-to-play-youtube-videos-in-your-android-app-c40427215230).